maihd/cjson/README.md

 ```

 ### I don't like CamelCase!!!
-Just rename, update, change what you not like with your code editor.
+Just rename, update, change what you do not like with your code editor.

 ### What about licenses
 This repo use UNLICENSE but the source code you generate from `make` can be your license of choice.